 Seniors face challenges at the best of times.
 They are often isolated, and have difficulty accessing transportation, health care, and social activities.
 They are in the highest at-risk category for COVID-19, which makes these challenges now seem insurmountable!
-Ottawa Public Library offers links to community services offering pandemic support to seniors.
+Ottawa Public Library offers links to community & government services offering pandemic support to seniors.
 Seniors can access information on meal delivery service, friendly phone visits and more through these trusted organizations.

 The Good Companions Seniors Centre without Walls (SCWW) provides the opportunity for participants to join in on health and wellness seminars, educational lectures, brain-stimulating activities, listen to live musical entertainment, join in on general conversations, and make new and meaningful friendships – all from the comfort of home!
 It works just the same as attending a class or a lecture at the centre, but instead it is facilitated over the telephone.

 The Council on Aging (COA) serves as a leading community voice for Ottawa's seniors in both official languages.
 COA has developed an INFO-FLASH newsletter which provides special COVID-19 updates for seniors and their caregivers as well as information on what the COA, City of Ottawa, Province of Ontario, and Federal Government are doing to support seniors and their caregivers during this pandemic.